theimpossibleastronaut/rmw/README.md

 == -f, --force ==

-If you would like an extra safety precaution, you can coment out the "force_not_required" line in your config file.
+A change from previous versions, purge is allowed to run without the '-f' option.
+If you'd rather require the use of '-f', you can add the line 'force_required' in your configuration file.

+coment out the
+ line in your config file.
 If you do, the -f option will be required for purge to run.

 rmw will normally refuse to purge directories if they contain non-writable